UIC School of Law

 - Most of the LLM programs and most concentrations for the MJ program can be completed online.

 - Students may complete any of the degree programs on a part-time or full-time basis and may begin their studies in the fall or the spring semester.
 Full-time students generally complete the JD program in three years, whereas part-time students who take 10–11 hours each semester can complete the JD program in approximately four years.

 - Joint degree (JD/LLM) offerings are available in each of the three LLM program specialty areas.

 - The Law School’s degree programs are considered professional programs and are not administered by the Graduate College.
 The Law School website provides additional information on the Law School’s degree programs, admission requirements, and the application process.

 The JD program requires completion of 90 hours: 50 required core hours, including 3 hours of clinical or externship course work, and 40 elective hours.
-JD students may earn an optional JD concentration in one of seven areas:
+JD students may earn an optional JD concentration in one of eight areas:

 - Criminal Law and Procedure

 - International Human Rights Law

 LLM programs are offered in three specialty areas of law:

 - Real Estate Lawa